Ensuring exempt building work complies with the law

 Ensuring building work is energy efficient

-The following instructions for insulating buildings will help you understand how to ensure your project work will comply with Building Code Clause H1 Energy Efficiency.
+The following instructions for insulating buildings will help you understand how to ensure your building work will comply with Building Code Clause H1 Energy Efficiency.

 This information provides design criteria to insulate your home.
 It specifies minimum insulation ratings for floors, walls, glazing and roofs.
 Hot water systems should be insulated to achieve energy efficiency.